rppicomidi/pico-usb-midi-processor/README.md

 - the embedded-cli project to implement a debug command line interpreter; type help on the serial port console for a list of commands.
+- the elm-chan fatfs file system modified to work with tinyusb for implementing external flash drive for preset backkup
 - some modified font files from various projects for the OLEDs

 Some original library code includes